ymatsunaga/mdtoolbox-doc/getting_started.rst

 MDToolbox has three types of atom-selection functions, ``selectname()``, ``selectid()``, and ``selectrange()``.
-All of them returns logical indexing for use with other MDToolbox functions, such as file I/O, and geometry calculations.
+All of them returns logical indexing for use with other MDToolbox functions or selecting subset of coordinate or trajectory variable.

 ``selectname()`` returns a logical indexing which matches given names (characters).
 The following code returns logical indexing of